 Now this one depends on the student's merits and grades.
 Students may get a full or partial tuition fee.
 Some universities waiver the full tuition fee as well as his living expenses.
 Partial Scholarships are also available, from five to fifty percent of the tuition fee.
 The downside?
-If you get a scholarship you cant screw around and bunk lectures, otherwise it won't be renewed.
+If you get a scholarship, you can't screw around and bunk lectures; otherwise, The scholarship won't renew it.

 Many students prefer to work to pay their tuition (or at least part of their tuition).
-The teaching assistantship offers students opportunities to learn how to teach in exchange for tuition remission and often a stipend while the student develops an excellent understanding of the course material.
-Basically, you're paid to pursue your degree!
-As a TA you might have to: -
+The teaching assistantship gives students opportunities to learn how to teach in exchange for tuition remission and often a stipend.
+In contrast, the student develops an excellent understanding of the course material.
+You get paid to pursue your degree!
+As a TA, you might have to: -

 - Teach or assist with one or more sections of a course

 - Have regular office hours and meetings with students

 It's definitely not a free ride.
 You might find it overburdened at first.
 But on average, a TA is required to work about twenty hours per week, a commitment that is certainly manageable if you are up for it!